 The default behaviour of the GridSearch is to only give the optimal values in the produced GridSearchResult, but all data can be outputted in case you give a Writer to the GridSearch (or alternatively configure the GridSearch logging-level to DEBUG).

 Encrypting/decrypting models are done when saving and loading models.
-The methods
+Encryption requires a license that supports it,

-Decrypting data is done by passing the same
+Loading an encrypted model is done by sending the same

-Apart from loading molecules from SMILES-files and SDFiles we offer a more generic way
+Apart from loading molecules from SMILES-files and SDFiles CPSign offers a more generic way

 of populating a Signatures problem by the method